DasIstTobias/timeline/README.md

 2. Use the settings (DOMAIN, REQUIRE_TLS, USE_SELF_SIGNED_SSL) in the "docker-compose.yml" to configure the application.

+3. Use "HTTP_PORT" and "HTTPS_PORT" in the "docker-compose.yml" to configure the ports and make sure they are the same as the docker port configuration.

-3. Start the application:
+4. Start the application:
 ```bash
 docker compose up --build -d
 ```

-4. Retrieve admin credentials:
+5. Retrieve admin credentials:
 ```bash
 cat admin_credentials.txt
 ```

-5. Access the application at `http://localhost:8080` or `https://localhost:8443` and login with username "admin" and the password from step 4.
+6. Access the application at `http://localhost:8080` or `https://localhost:8443` and login with username "admin" and the password from step 4.

 ### Initial Configuration